MargiNTong/SpringRedis/README.md

-This Is  RedisDemo，Just For Test。
+Note：This Is  RedisDemo，Just For Test。